Shaapit

+According to Bhatt, this is the third film in his horror trilogy after Raaz and 1920.

 Plot

 Aman, seemingly lifeless, narrates how he and his sweetheart Kaya are doomed to perish together.
 He remembers happier times when he met and courted and finally proposed to Kaya.
-No sooner than he had proposed, they had met with a sudden car accident.
-They are miraculously unhurt, saved with few minor injuries.
-But when Kaya's parents realise Aman had proposed to her, they become sad and grave, and Kaya's mother earnestly persuades her father to tell them the truth.

-Kaya's mother reveals the curse upon their family.
-Kaya's father is a descendant of an ancient royal family.
+No sooner than he had proposed, they met with a sudden car accident, but they suffer only minor injuries.
+But when Kaya's parents realise Aman has proposed to her, they reveal the curse upon their family.
+Kaya's father is a descendant of a royal family.
 Some 300 years ago, the brother of the late king Rana Ranjit Singh had attempted to molest a beautiful girl in the palace.
 The girl escaped and jumped to her death.
 It turned out that the girl was the daughter of the royal guru, "Acharya Sachidanand", and that the girl was about to be wed.
-The acharya, a wise and powerful spiritual master, was enraged beyond belief.
-He pronounced a terrible curse upon Ranjit Singh: no daughter in Ranjit Singh's line shall ever enjoy marriage; if they ever attempt to marry or become engaged, they will immediately meet with death.
+The acharya, a wise and powerful spiritual master, pronounced a terrible curse upon Ranjit Singh: no daughter in Ranjit Singh's line shall ever enjoy marriage; if they ever attempt to marry or become engaged, they will immediately meet with death.

-Aman and Kaya are devastated.
-They reach out to professor Pashupati, an expert in the occult.
-The professor explains that generational curses (such as the one upon Kaya) are typically connected with an evil spirit.
+Aman and Kaya reach out to professor Pashupati, an expert in the occult, who explains that generational curses (such as the one upon Kaya) are typically connected with an evil spirit.
 This spirit is the keeper of the curse, and it executes the curse (by taking the lives of the victims).
 Aman recollects that the evil spirit had caused their car accident.
 Aman suggested destroying the spirit.
 The bemused professor laughs this off and urges Aman to forget Kaya and move on.
-Aman and his friend Shubh are disappointed.

-Aman is persistent.
-He looks up some of the professor's work and retrieves (in a dangerous chase with an evil spirit) a "cursed" book from the library.
+However, a persistent Aman looks up some of the professor's work and retrieves (in a dangerous chase with an evil spirit) a "cursed" book from the library.
 Convinced that Aman is determined and capable, the professor agrees to help them.
 Their first stop is an abandoned cinema.
 The professor explains that it is haunted by several spirits, and some of the noble spirits may be able to help them locate the evil curse-keeper.
 Aman and Kaya enter the theatre.
 They are surrounded by spirits, and one of them splatters a few drops of blood on Kaya's wrists.
 The professor interprets: the drops are the coordinates of the ancient kingdom of Magha, present-day Mahipalpur.